ObiWanBonobi/Bone-Fracture-Detection/README.md

 ## Business Rationale

-Rationale to map the business requirements to the Data Visualizations and ML tasks
+Rationale to map the business requirements to the Data Visualizations and ML tasks.

+- Business Requirement 1 : Data Visualization
+  * The images depicting the 'mean' and 'standard deviation' for both healthy bones and fractured bones will be shown on the dashboard.
+  * The visual distinction between a typical healthy bone and a typical fractured bone will be visualized on the dashboard.
+  * A collection of images showcasing both healthy bones and fractured bones will be visualized on the dashboard.

+- Business Requirement 2 : Classification
+  * Develop and train a machine learning model designed to classify bones as either healthy or fractured.
+This task involves binary classification and requires defining the image dimensions.
+  * The predictions should have a 97% accuracy level.

+- Business Requirement 3 : Report
+  * You can access and download a report containing the predicted status of all uploaded images.

 [Back to Top](#content)